amitabhis2903/ChatAppWithFirebase/README.md

 Download "GoogleService-Info.plist" file and add to the project.
 Make sure file name is "GoogleService-Info.plist".
 Go to Firebase Console, select your project, choose "Authentication" from left menu, select "SIGN-IN METHOD" and enable "Email/Password" option.
 Open the terminal, navigate to project folder and run "pod update".
 You're all set!
-Run Quick Chat on your iPhone or the iOS Simulator.
+Run ChatAppWithFirebase on your iPhone or the iOS Simulator.
 Compatibility

 This project is written in Swift 4 and requires Xcode 9 to build and run.

-Quick Chat for iOS is compatible with iOS 9.0+.
+ChatAppWithFirebase for iOS is compatible with iOS 9.0+.

 Author